fransay/geometry/README.md

 ![linestring](https://spin.atomicobject.com/wp-content/uploads/Screen-Shot-2020-08-16-at-10.52.17-AM-590x224.png)

-**linearRing** : linearRing is a linestring which is both simple and closed.
+**linearRing** :A linearRing is a linestring which is both simple and closed.
 It is a list of points in a ring. this means the first point is the last point.

 ![LinearRing](https://i.stack.imgur.com/7iHq8.png)

 **polygon** : A polygon is a plane figure, that is described by a finite number of straight line segment connected to form a close polygonal chain.
 The bounded plane region maybe called a polygon.
+The segments of a polygonal circuits are called the edges or the sides.
+The points where two edges meet are called the polygon vertices.
 ![](https://mathemania.com/wp-content/uploads/2015/07/n-sided-polygon.png)

+## Properties of Geometry